-Anger from shareholders at the annual general meeting was evident, though mostly from old shareholders who saw their equity holdings diluted rather than individuals whose cash was converted to fresh equity.
+Anger from shareholders was evident, though mostly from old shareholders who saw their equity holdings diluted rather than individuals whose cash was converted to fresh equity.

-“The Greeks, the Irish, the Spanish and the Portuguese got cash for their banks.
+“The Greeks, the Irish, the Spanish and the Portugese got cash for their banks.
 When our turn came they told us to slit our necks,” said Stelios Bekris, a shareholder.

-Turnout was smaller than expected, with only 53 percent of shareholders present. ($1 = 0.7538 euros) (Reporting by Michele Kambas; Editing by Alison Williams)
+Turnout was smaller than expected, with only 53 percent of shareholders present.
+(Reporting By Michele Kambas; editing by Ron Askew)